fl-sean03/NEC-PtNP-MDAnalysis/README.md

 ## How it Works

-The analysis is performed through a series of Python scripts located in the `src/` directory, orchestrated by a main `pipeline.py` script.
+The analysis is performed through a series of Python scripts located in the `src/` directory, orchestrated by pipeline scripts in the workspace root.
 The workflow follows these main steps:

 1.  **Simulation Information:** Extracts basic metadata from the simulation trajectory and structure files.
 2.  **Pt Atom Classification:** Classifies the Pt atoms on the nanoparticle surface based on their coordination environment (e.g., bulk, facet, edge, vertex).
 This step can use an automatically determined cutoff from the Radial Distribution Function (RDF) or a user-specified value.